Pharmacy common questions

 Using and storing medications safely

-Our pharmacists use a state-of-the-art drug interaction computer system to identify and review all potential drug interactions.
+Our pharmacists use a drug interaction database to identify and review all potential drug interactions.
 We will notify your physician of any significant interactions.

-Take the missed dose as soon as possible.
-If it is almost time for the next dose, skip the missed one and return to your regular schedule.
-Do not take a double dose or extra doses.
+If you miss a dose, take it as soon as you remember.
+If it's almost time for the next dose, skip the missed dose and return to your regular schedule.
+Do not take a double dose.

 Safe disposal of medications